5 Steps to Bulb Planting Success

 Tulips, daffodils, hyacinths or freesias – whatever your bloom of choice may be, filling your piece of paradise with fragrant floral displays will bring joy on a daily basis.
 As summer eases its time think about bulbs.
 Autumn is the best time to plant and feed spring flowering bulbs.

 The widest selection of bulbs will be available in store from mid-February to early April.
 Always select bulbs that are large and healthy, without marks or mouldy patches.
 Check out some of our bulb picks here >

-- The better the soil, the better your plants will grow.
-If you are starting with an existing garden bed dig in organic matter like Tui Sheep Pellets and compost to your soil.
+Like building a house a good foundation is the key to success in your garden.
+The better the soil, the better your bulbs will grow.
+If you are starting with an existing garden bed dig in organic matter like Tui Sheep Pellets and Tui Compost to your soil.
 Then you can add a layer of Tui Bulb Mix.

-- If planting in pots and containers fill your container with Tui Bulb Mix.
+If planting in pots and containers, fill with Tui Bulb Mix.

 Directions for planting in garden beds: